Impression And Mouth Preparation

 • Determine vertical dimension: helps in deciding the size of teeth

-• Examine the lip & cheek fullness
+• Examine the lip and cheek fullness

 • Intra Oral: